nrwl/nx/docs/angular/fundamentals/monorepos-automation.md

 └── tslint.json
 ```

-No matter what what kind of application it is, you can run:
+No matter what kind of application it is, you can run:

 - `ng serve myapp` to serve the application
 - `ng build myapp` to build the application